UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/Kubernetes/Kubernetes.md

     kubectl apply -f web-app-deployment.yml

-And test it.Get the EXTERNAL-IP of the service and then curl it.
+And test it.
+Get the EXTERNAL-IP of the service and then curl it.

     kubectl get svc web-app
     curl <EXTERNAL-IP>